 We are delighted to be working in partnership with South Staffs College & South Staffordshire University, enabling students to train in a professional working environment with our wonderful staff team here at The Lichfield Garrick.
 These partnerships mean that The Lichfield Garrick Theatre is fast becoming a venue leading the way as a ‘Learning Theatre' offering a resource for training, mentorship and artistic excellence.
-The academic teams work alongside the theatre teams enabling the student's to benefit from have a truly unique learning experience.
+The academic teams work alongside the theatre teams enabling the students to benefit from having a truly unique learning experience.

 We have a whole theatre-full of resources at your disposal, including our skilled and talented staff.
 As a Learning Theatre, we actively encourage schools to explore the theatre-making process with us and share in the work that is normally kept behind closed doors.
-Workshops can be tailored to meet your needs, even to a particular exam board's requirements, and can be anything from an introduction to all areas of the theatre, to detailed work on devising, designing, marketing and finance or even how our chef's chose and create their menus.
+Workshops can be tailored to meet your needs, even to a particular exam board's requirements and can be anything from an introduction to all areas of the theatre, to detailed work on devising, designing, marketing and finance or even how our chef's chose and create their menus.
 Our workshops can involve working with our director, technicians, the Learning team, actors or staff from other departments such at Business, Front of House, Finance, Marketing, IT and Catering.

 We are delighted to present a broad indication of the workshops available to you.
 Our new programme of learning focusses on supporting you as an educator to reach your goals, where we are able to design workshops more closely suited to your needs, which are then delivered here at The Lichfield Garrick or within your schools.
 All of these workshops are also available as CPD opportunities, offering the chance for your educators to learn how to run creative sessions in these areas themselves.